cbarkan1/physics-informed-neural-networks/README.md

 Note: In principle, one could approximate $u(\vec x)$ directly with a multilayer perceptron, and enforce the boundary conditions with a loss term during training.
 However, my experience has been that enforcing the boundary condition with the function $b(\vec x)$ works much better.

-Credit: inspiration for this repo came from Hu, Shukla, Karniadakis, and Kawaguchi (2024) Neural Networks: [link to paper](https://www.sciencedirect.com/science/article/pii/S0893608024002934)
+Credit: Inspiration for this repo came from Hu, Shukla, Karniadakis, and Kawaguchi (2024) Neural Networks: [link to paper](https://www.sciencedirect.com/science/article/pii/S0893608024002934)